FLPS School Library

 Library Monitors

 Students in Year 5 and 6 are invited to take on the role of library monitors.
-In this leadership position, they assist fellow students who visit the library during lunchtime and help maintain an organised library environment.
+In this leadership position, they assist fellow students who visit the library and help maintain an organised library environment.

 Using the Library Catalogue

 Did you know you can access our library catalogue from home?
 Students can log in to borrow e-books online.
+Log into the Department of Education Portal with their username and password, select “My School Library” and our school.
+From there students can search for books and borrow them too.

 NSW Premier's Reading Challenge